riordan/brightsign-gifted-and-talented/README.md

 ![Photo of media wall - I had to rescue this from the Internet Archive; thanks new J-School Web Design](_media/images/outside-wall.jpg)

+# Setup Instructions
+Brown Institute Mediawall specific setup is [described in the mediawall folder](mediawall/README.md).
+This supercedes the PLAN section (below).

 # Plan
 _**WARNING**: This doesn't work yet.
 There's no code.
 No tests.
 No progress.
 Just notes and theory._